execuc/LCInterlocking/docs/export.md

  * The export / inkscape step can be seen on at the end of a video about an older version of the module (https://youtu.be/YGFIdLpdWXE).

+**Note (2019-05-21) :**
+Some elements of projected parts have problems.
+For example, a circle may be displayed and exported in flatten SVG as hexagon.
+A workaround is to export in Autodesk DXF 2D (.dxf) format.
+It may be imported as inkscape but elements can not be ungrouped.
+To do it, dxf file has to be opened in librecad, then select all (Ctrl+a) and click on Tools -> Modify -> explode.
+Save file and re-import with inkscape.
+Now each segments and curves can be edited.